svenssonaxel/diff-format/MAIN.md

 The hintful diff format is an extension of the unified diff format.
 The exact meaning of "unified diff format" is unfortunately implementation dependent.

-The extentions are as follows:
+The extensions are as follows:

 #### Hunk formats